ReplAPI-it/ReplAPI.it-Python/.github/CONTRIBUTING.md

 $ black .
 ```

 Then create your PR.
+All commits should follow [Conventional Commits](https://www.conventionalcommits.org).
+(Look at the commit history for examples.)
 Thanks for helping!